camaclean/hapbinX/README.md

     cmake ../src/ -DCMAKE_TOOLCHAIN_FILE=toolchain.cmake
     make

-### Installing on ARCHER ###

-If you are using hapbin on the [ARCHER UK National HPC Service](http://www.archer.ac.uk/), follow these steps:

-   1. Download hapbin: `git clone https://github.com/evotools/hapbin.git`

-   2. Navigate to the build directory: `cd hapbin/build`

-   3. Run `. build.archer.sh` or `source build.archer.sh` to load/switch required environment modules and configure/install `hapbin`.

-   4. Install to `/work/[project code]/[group code]/[username]/hapbin/`  by typing `make install`

-   5. Copy desired `hapbin.[haps].[threads].pbs` from `hapbin/tools/pbs/hapbin` to `/work/[project code]/[group code]/[username]/hapbin/bin/`

-   6. `cd /work/[project code]/[group code]/[username]/hapbin/bin`, edit PBS as desired, and submit to the batch queue with `qsub`.

 ### Input file formats ###

 The hap files (`--hap`), containing phased haplotypes, should be in IMPUTE [hap format](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#-h).
-These can be optionally converted to smaller binary files for use with the hapbin suite of tools using `hapbinconv`.
 IMPUTE provides phased haplotypes in this format for several publically available human cohorts [here](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#reference).
 If your data is in VCF format it can be converted to IMPUTE format using [vcftools](https://vcftools.github.io).

 The map files (`--map`) should be in the same format as used by [Selscan](https://github.com/szpiech/selscan) with one row per variant and four space-separated columns specifiying chromosome, locus ID, genetic position and physical position.

+The list file comprises three tab-separated columns: Chromosome, variant 1 location, variant 2 location.

 ### Output file formats ###

-- ehhbin outputs five columns.
-The first three being the locus' ID and its genetic and physical positions.
-These are followed by two columns corresponding to the EHH for each of the alleles at this locus (allele coded as 0 then 1).
-- ihsbin outputs a file with each allele's iHH value (iHH_0 and iHH_1) as well as the unstandardised and standardised iHS values (alleles grouped in to 2% frequency bins for standardisation by default).
-The first column is the SNP locus id (as specified in the map file).
-- xpehh outputs a file containing five columns: the SNP locus id (as specified in the map file), corresponding iHH values and finally the XP-EHH value.

-### Examples ###

-Example command for calculating EHH for a variant with ID (`--locus`) of 140465 as specified in the map input file.
-Output is redirected to a file named 140465_EHH.txt:

-     ./ehhbin --hap 1000GP_Phase3.GBR.chr22.hap --map chr22.map --locus 140465 > 140465_EHH.txt

-Example command for calculating the iHS of all variants with a minor allele frequency greater than 10% (`--minmaf 0.1`) and specifying that the integral of the observed decay of EHH (i.e. iHH, see [Voight et al.](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0040072) for more information) should be calculated up to the point at which EHH drops below 0.1 (`--cutoff 0.1`):

-     ./ihsbin --hap 1000GP_Phase3.GBR.chr22.hap --map chr22.map --out chr22_iHS --minmaf 0.1 --cutoff 0.1

-Example command for calculating XP-EHH with default values for minor allele frequency and EHH cutoff:

-     ./xpehhbin --hapA 1000GP_Phase3.GBR.chr22.hap --hapB 1000GP_Phase3.YRI.chr22.hap --map chr22.map --out chr22_GBRvsYRI_XPEHH

-Each of the input files referred to in these examples can be found in the data directory.

-### Frequently asked questions ###

-  **1. Why do selscan and hapbin give me slightly different iHS values with the same input data?**

-  By default selscan calculates homozygosity values using binomial coefficents.
-Hapbin uses the sum of the squared haplotype frequencies which can also be used by selscan using the --alt flag.
-When the --alt flag is used with selscan the two approaches should be comparable.
+- Each row of the output file contains information on the variant pairs, the frequencies of each haplotype spanning the variants (AF) and the corresponding IHH and (unstandardised) iHS values.
+Haplotype alleles are coded using the same notation as in the hap file i.e. the 00 haplotype corresponds to the alleles coded as 0 at the two variants in the hap input file.